 Wildlife Encounters: Rare, but Possible

-Actually there are no notorious wild animals which frequent to the mountain but as you troop through the lower forest zone, you may be fortunate to meet some animals.
+Actually there are no notorious wild animals that frequent the mountain but as you troop through the lower forest zone, you may be fortunate to meet some animals.
 Monkeys are quite often, and, occasionally, climbers mention having seen a buffalo or even an elephant near certain trails.
 Nevertheless, it is important to note that most of the wildlife populations tend to stay away from areas with high human traffic.

 Learn about Best Time to Climb Mount Kilimanjaro